Adult ADHD Assessments

 The next step is to get to know you a bit better.

-We will meet with you for around an hour and ask about what is difficult for you, your strengths, and if there is anything important we should know about that might be making you say or do things differently.
+We will meet with you for around an hour and ask about what is difficult for you, your strengths, and if there is anything important we should know about the difficulties you are experiencing.

 It may also be helpful for us to meet with someone who knows you well to gather a wider range of information to help with our assessment.